Your cart is currently empty!

 2. Full Metal Jacket Bullets

-Full Metal Jacket bullets consist of a hard outer shell and a soft metal inner.
-These are bullets that are ideal when you need to create the most damage possible and when you need increased accuracy.
+Full metal jacket bullets (FMJ bullets) consist of a hard outer shell and a soft metal inner core.
+These bullets are ideal when you need to maximize damage and accuracy.
+Originally, FMJ bullets were created as military slugs, designed for optimal penetration and effectiveness.

 3. Lead Bullets

 Lead bullets are available for most shooting applications.
-There are state bans on the use of lead bullets for hunting due to the toxic nature of lead.
+However, there are state bans on using lead bullets for hunting due to their toxic nature.
+Lead bullets are commonly used for target practice and offer a budget-friendly option for shooters.

 4. Round Nose Bullets

-A round nose bullet has a tip that is 1/2 the diameter of the bullet.
-The tip is rounded, not hollow, and differs from those bullets with pointed tips, such as some options for rifle shells.
+A round nose bullet has a tip that is half the diameter of the bullet.
+The tip is rounded, not hollow, which differs from hollow point bullets that have a concave tip.
+Round nose bullets offer more penetration than flat nose bullets, making them ideal for self-defense or pest control.

 5. Hollow-Point Bullets